Geometric Garden

 I built the composition using a grid of intersecting lines and colored blocks, drawing inspiration from rectilinear styles like Cubism.
 I chose a rich palette for these shapes—featuring teal, terracotta, royal blue, and pale lavender—and framed the entire rectangular image with a solid, flat black border to make the colors pop.

 The heart of the piece is the textured, three-dimensional subject I placed in the center.
-I find there is a unique energy in the tension between that soft, organic center and the heavily structured, flat border that surrounds it."
+I find there is a unique energy in the tension between that soft, organic center and the heavily structured, flat border that surrounds it.

 As an artist, I am excited to share this new original art, which combines representational subject matter with a strong abstract and geometric style.
 I wanted to explore the contrast between the organic beauty of a garden and a rigid, architectural framework.